dmarakom6/shellnotes/README.md

 > Note: You can check the current Notes folder either via "shellnotes -sd, option 4", or "listnotes --folder".

 # Taking your first note
-You can either use `newnote` for regular notes, or `quicknote` for an in-terminal experience.
+You can either use `newnote` for regular notes, or `quicknote` to take a note directly from your terminal.
 ## Using `newnote`
 Open a terminal window after installing shellnotes.
 Type `newnote` and the name of the new note's name.
-If you don't set a name after the command as a parameter, shellnotes will ask you for it with a dynamic input.
+If you don't set a name after the command as a parameter, shellnotes will ask you for it with an input.
 It should look like this:
 ```
-user@device:folder$ newnote helloWorld => no extension needed!
+user@device:folder$ newnote helloWorld
 ```
 or:
 ```